jannikmi/timezonefinder/README.md

 This is a fast and lightweight python project to lookup the corresponding timezone for any given lat/lng on earth entirely offline.

-This project is derived from and has been successfully tested against [pytzwhere](https://pypi.python.org/pypi/tzwhere/2.2) [(github)](https://github.com/pegler/pytzwhere).
+This project is derived from and has been successfully tested against [pytzwhere](https://pypi.python.org/pypi/tzwhere/2.2) ([github](https://github.com/pegler/pytzwhere)).

 The underlying timezone data is based on work done by [Eric Muller](http://efele.net/maps/tz/world/).

 It is also similar to [django-geo-timezones](https://pypi.python.org/pypi/django-geo-timezones/0.1.2)

-#Dependencies:
+#Dependencies

 (`python`, `math`, `struct`)